serverlessworkflow/specification/specification/README.md

 It is very useful for debugging, for example, as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g., function calls, events).

-The inject state 'data' property allows you to statically define a JSON object which gets added to the states data input.
+The inject state "data" property allows you to statically define a JSON object which gets added to the states data input.
 You can use the filter property to control the states data output to the transition state.

 Here is a typical example of how to use the inject state to add static data into its states data input, which then is passed